How to Estimate Crack Filler Before an Epoxy Job

 - Measuring width at a typical-looking spot instead of the widest point along the crack

-- Guessing depth instead of probing it — depth has a direct, linear effect on the volume needed
+- Guessing depth instead of probing it, when depth has a direct, linear effect on the volume needed

 - Not adding enough waste allowance for an irregular or heavily tapered crack

-- Ordering the exact calculated volume instead of rounding up — always keep at least one spare cartridge on hand
+- Ordering the exact calculated volume instead of rounding up and keeping at least one spare cartridge on hand

 Frequently Asked Questions